 We have been growing services on our campus and working to expand elsewhere in answer to ongoing needs.
 To augment information and referral staff we provide, we developed a Front Door Services model with additional supports.
 We added a Veterans Service Officer to meet significant needs of veterans.
-Youth now receive real-time information on available shelter or housing with the addition of Family Housing Counseling Connection at our front door, and tap Public Health to help people address food, medical and other needs, as well as other advocates.
-A Veteran’s Service Officer is coming.
+Youth now receive real-time information on available shelter or housing with the addition of Youth Housing Connection at our front door, and Public Health is available to help people address food, medical and other needs.
 We added an additional free lobby phone so people can seek work or services, find a ride or call home.
-We helped launch the Cultural Navigator Program a number of years ago and are working to grow the program to meet ongoing demand.
-Through planning with agencies and other human services leaders, we developed a strategic plan to greatly expand Front Door Services through acquisition of new tools and collaboration with interested partner agencies.
+We helped launch the Cultural Navigator Program a number of years ago and are working to grow the program to meet ongoing and growing demand.

 We are seeking $20,000 in increased donations this year to continue our important benefit to agencies and grow services for people in need.
 Yearly we must raise 15% of our revenue from the community, while we additionally address major capital upkeep for the campus: we receive no public funding.
-Contributions will allow us to continue to grow services at our Front Door as we maintain our unusual campus that supports over 37,000 individuals each year, 20 agencies and the community.
-With your gift, Together Center will add a multi-lingual touch screen tool to help people access services and expand translation resources for the many seeking help that struggle with English.
+Contributions will allow us to continue to grow services at our Front Door as we maintain our unusual campus that supports over 37,000 individuals each year, 20 agencies and the community that turns to us to ensure all can find help when they need it.
 Thank you for your support of our efforts.